 NORTH COUNTY WOMEN’S SHELTER HISTORY & END VIOLENCE AGAINST WOMEN MOVEMENT

 Also during the 1970s, domestic violence centers began to pop up across the nation.
-In California in 1977, the Domestic Violence Center Act (SB 91, Presley) passed which provided safe houses for battered women at the local level with funds from marriage license fees.
+In California in 1977, the Domestic Violence Center Act (SB 91, Presley) passed which provided safe houses for women at the local level with funds from marriage license fees.
 Another large stride was taken on September 13, 1994 when the Violence Against Women Act was signed into law.

 The North County Women’s Resource Center was formed in 1982 by the dedicated members of the American Association of University Women (AAUW).
 The agency began simply, as a source of general information, education, and referrals.
 At the time, there was no domestic violence shelter in the northern region of San Luis Obispo County, so in 1985, the women of AAUW had successfully worked with community members and government entities to open the first safe house in Atascadero.
 The agency was incorporated the same year, and officially became the North County Women’s Shelter & Resource Center.

 The organization continued to expand by adding outreach and counseling into area schools in 1997 and Temporary Restraining Order services followed in 1998.
 A second safe house, in Paso Robles, was added to the organization in 2001.
 The office was relocated to Paso Robles in 2011, after 29 years in Atascadero.